webqit/quantum-js/README.md

 console.log(state.value); // 40
 ```

-But these APIs also take advantage of the fact that they can do compilation for their source types off the main thread!
+But these APIs also take advantage of the fact that they can do compilation for their program types off the main thread!
 Thus, as a perk, the compiler is loaded into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and all compilations happen off the main thread!

 But having been designed as a movable peice, the Stateful JS Compiler is all still loadable directly - as if short-circuiting the lazy-loading strategy of the Lite APIs: